Current Students - Life in the UK

 Teaching and Learning Methods

-Assessment is carried out through examinations and coursework.
-Do not put your studies and preparation off to the last minute as pressure soon mounts.
+• Assessment - Assessment is carried out through examinations and coursework.
+Do not put your studies and preparation off until the last minute, as pressure soon mounts.

 Plagiarism

 Plagiarism is a very serious matter in the UK.
-You should NEVER copy someone else’s work or even repeat it in different words without stating where you found the information and who it came from.
-Guides about referencing are available from the Learning Resource Centre.
+You should never copy someone else’s work or even repeat it in different words without stating where you found the information and who it came from.
+Guides about referencing are available from the Library.

 Remember, if you are struggling with your studies, you must seek advice from academic staff as soon as possible, rather than wait for them to approach you.

-Further information about study methods used in the UK is provided on theÌý.
+Further information about study methods used in the UK is provided on the .

 Personal Academic Tutor (PAT)